jfraymond/phitigra/README.md

 ## Features

+With phitigra one can:

+  * draw graphs using the mouse to add vertices and edges
-  * positioning vertices with the mouse, adding edges and vertices
+  * move the vertices positions, zoom in and out
-  * can deal with undirected or directed graphs
+  * draw undirected as well as directed graphs
-  * changing the color of vertices and edges
+  * choose the color of vertices and edges
+  * apply various layout algorithms
-  * easy export of the drawn graph for use with Sage
+  * easily retrieve the drawn graph for use with SageMath
-  * zoom in and zoom out
-  * different layout options
-  * step-by-step execution of a custom script on the drawn graph
+  * run step-by-step a custom script on the drawn graph
+  * change and refresh the drawing from external functions

 ## Non-features

+The following are not supported:

-  * does not work with multigraphs (multiple edges are not drawn)
+  * multigraphs (multiple edges will not be drawn)
-  * is not designed to handle large graphs
+  * large graphs

 ## Dependencies

   * [ipywidgets](https://github.com/jupyter-widgets/ipywidgets)